HMS Triad (N53): Last action

-At 01:00 on 15 October, Enrico Toti sighted a large submarine 1,000 m to port: both boats manoeuvred into attack position.
+At 01:00 on 15 October 1940, Enrico Toti sighted a large submarine 1,000 m to port: both boats manoeuvred into attack position.
 Italian accounts claim the British opened fire first, but all of Triad's shells missed.
 She also fired a torpedo which Enrico Toti avoided by turning sharply, then closed on the enemy submarine at top speed, firing as she approached.
 Soon, machine gun fire compelled the British gunners to abandon the exposed deck.
-As the British submarine started to dive, Enrico Toti fired a torpedo and hit the British submarine with two 120 mm shells.
-The boat rose vertically then disappeared without survivors.
+As the British submarine started to dive, Enrico Toti fired a torpedo and hit the British submarine with two 120 mm shells, with the gunfire attributed as the source of the sinking.
+The boat rose vertically then disappeared without survivors in waters south-west of Calabria.
 The action lasted around 30 minutes.

 Famous Italian writer Dino Buzzati, then a very young navy war correspondent gave a lively account of the Triad vs Enrico Toti engagement.

 Though he was not directly on board the Italian submarine (he would later embark on an Italian cruiser and give a first hand account of the Battle of Cape Matapan), Buzzati interviewed officers and sailors of Enrico Toti on its return to base and published the story in October 1940.
 According to sailors' testimonies, the commanding officer of Enrico Toti held his gun fire until he was in a favourable position to launch a torpedo, but both ships were so close that an angered Italian gunner threw his shoes at the head of his British counterpart as he could not yet fire the gun.

 Until 1988 it was believed the ship sunk by Enrico Toti was Rainbow, however Rainbow is now believed to have been sunk by the Italian steamer Antonietta Costa in a collision on 4 October.

 Rainbow had been ordered to leave the area on 13 October, she would have been gone 26–30 hours before the action described above began.
 Even at the modest speed of 6 kn, Rainbow would have been 200 nmi away from the spot at the time of the action.
 The only boat in Enrico Toti's vicinity was Triad.